Former Toronto mayoral candidate announces intention to run in 2023 by-election

 Published Saturday, February 11, 2023 12:11PM EST

-At least one former mayoral candidates has announced they will run for mayor of Toronto after John Tory resigns, with others signaling initial interest.
+Gil Penalosa, who finished in second place in the 2022 municipal election, has announced his intention to run for mayor of Toronto after John Tory resigns.

 John Tory announced he would resign in the coming days Friday evening when news of an affair with a staff member broke.

-Gil Penalosa, who finished second in the 2022 municipal election with roughly 18 per cent of the vote, told CP24 Saturday confirmed his intention to run for mayor again in an email to CP24.
+Penalosa, who got roughly 18 per cent of the vote, confirmed his intention to run for mayor again in an email to CP24.

-“Yes, I'm considering because nothing has changed in the last 100 days,” he said, pointing to his plan to make Toronto a more “affordable, equitable, and sustainable for everyone.”
+“Yes, I'm considering because nothing has changed in the last 100 days,” Penalosa said in an interview Saturday morning before he made the announcement, pointing to his plan to make Toronto a more “affordable, equitable, and sustainable for everyone.”

 Calling what has occurred a “transformative 24 hours for our city,” the Colombia-born urbanist said he made a commitment to the 100,000 or so people who voted for him last fall and he intends to keep it.